 - Do the common software engineering practices lead to code decay when a large software system is frequently changed over a long time? - A unit of code is considered decayed if it is harder to change than it could be (e.g. harder than it used to be) - measured in terms of effort, interval and quality

 - Inappropriate architecture

 - Code cannot accomodate a change well

 - Violation of design ideas

-- One change done in an inapproprate way makes further changes difficult
+- One change done in an inapproprate way makes further changes

-- Imprecise requirements

-- Producing a sequence of changes rather than just one

-- Time pressure
+difficult

 - Inadequate change environment

 - e.g. maintenance tools, organizational environment, change processes

 - Programmer variability